Episode #40: World-Class Routers

 Web Filtering - Block or allow individual websites or entire categories of websites (gambling, weapons, porn, etc).

 It’s also a “mesh” router.
 Mesh routers are groups of routers that are built to work together seamlessly.
-Synology recently released the MR2200ac, a device which pairs perfectly with the RT2600ac to get additional Wi-Fi coverage.
+Synology recently released the MR2200ac, a device that pairs perfectly with the RT2600ac to get additional Wi-Fi coverage.
 Those of you in larger homes or offices - say, 3000+ square feet - can rest easy: simply purchase the Synology RT2600ac and the MR2200ac as a pair and you’re ready to have powerful Wi-Fi availability wherever you might need it.

 It updates itself.
 I can’t stress enough how amazing this feature is.
 Like all devices, the Synology router requires regular updates.
 The problem: who has time to remember to check/download updates and apply them?!?
 Synology has come up with a fine solution for this: they’ve designed their routers to auto-update, even in the middle of the night, if you prefer!
 This way your RT2600ac will always run the latest, and safest software.
 When it’s done, you’ll get an email or alert notifying you that it’s been done. #Amazing

-Did I mention you can set-up and manage your router via Synology’s iOS and Android apps?
+Did I mention you can set up and manage your router via Synology’s iOS and Android apps?
 No?
 Well, I just did. #Bonus

 In fairness, the Synology RT2600ac is NOT the fastest router on the market.
 And as the newest “Wi-Fi 6” routers start to hit the market, this might sway some of you who want “the fastest”.
 Avoid that trap: unless you live in a home with six or more people who are always streaming video, you probably don’t need the fastest router.
 What you need is a faster internet connection.
 The vast majority of home and small office users will ADORE the Synology RT2600ac router.